claudioc/boxedo/README.md

 - **Advanced WYSIWYG editor** - Joongle's content editor is based on a heavily customized [TipTap editor](https://tiptap.dev/) which I believe is at the state-of-the-art of this technology (based on ProseMirror)
 - **Multi-database backend** - at his core Joongle uses a document model database and the flavour I chose is CouchDB.
 Joongle uses [PouchDB](https://pouchdb.com/) though, which means that you don't necessarily need to install and run a docker image (or a separate server) to use Joongle!
 With PouchDB, you can run Joongle with a "local" database too - in which case, PouchDB will use LevelDB.
 There is also a convenient "memory" backend that it's used for test purposes
 - **Search capabilities** - a fulltext search capability is integrated in Joongle by using [Sqlite FTS5](https://www.sqlite.org/fts5.html)
-- **Support tools** - the repository comes with tools for backing up, restoring and exporting the db.
-Additionally, other tools are present to provide a nice development experience, like translations keys managers and pm2 helpers
 - **Internationalization (i18n)** - only English is supported at the moment (also in terms of search stemming), but the codebase doesn't use hardcode sentences and can be easily translated in any language (it's just a json file to add)
 - **Developer-friendly** - Designed for easy hacking from the ground-up
 - **Image upload support** - images are also transparently saved in CouchDB.
 A support script exists to remove unused images
 - **Magic link authentication** - You can optionally use an authentication layer, but you don't have to maintain any credentials (see below for more details)
-- **Powerful CLI** to manage the database, add accounts, export and more
+- **Powerful CLI** - to manage the database, add accounts, export and more
+- **User roles** - users can be added to one of the pre-defined set of roles with different capabilities, to complete administration to inactive

 Joongle is **Free Software**, currently using a MIT license.
 All its components are also all using a Free Software license.